 Using ZIP Archives (for Members of MCS)

-The Machine Cancel Society (MCS) offers a number of documents in electronic formats.
-This web page describes how to extract various documents from a ZIP archive.
+The Machine Cancel Society (MCS) offers various documents in electronic formats.
+This web page describes how to extract specific documents from a ZIP archive.

 File archiving is as old as the Internet.
 One of the earliest, and longest-lived systems is called ZIP.
 One or more files are enclosed in a single file, usually with compression to save space and connect time.

-The Society offers various electronic documents in ZIP format, primarily to deliver a number of files at once.
+The Society offers selected electronic documents in ZIP format, both to deliver multiple files in one bundle, as well as to enclose and compress a particular document.
 When we have ZIPed several files together in one archive, we call it a "website-in-a-box", a configuration that makes it easy to view a particular multipart document using only your web browser without connecting to the internet.

 When you are dealing with a ZIP archive, you cannot use the enclosed electronic document(s), unless you first extract all the component files from the ZIP archive.
 For example, we enclosed a number of files for later viewing as a "website-in-a-box" into Barlow's Boston Machine Cancel Exhibit (set 1) (ZIP file with the exhibit contents).